 Managing Depression Among Residents

-This indicates the percent of residents who are demonstrating symptoms of depression.
-Higher levels of depression may indicate worse patient care.
+This tells you the percentage of patients exhibiting symptoms of depression.
+Higher levels of depression could indicate worse patient care.

 Appropriate Vaccine Usage